 If your child has taken a special interest in DIY, help them build their own workbench that they can use to create many more projects in the future.
 It’s an inexpensive project that will take about one day to complete.
 Use these plans to build the perfect kid-size workbench.

-This indoor hopscotch mat is the perfect project to do with your child on a stay-indoors day.
+This indoor hopscotch mat is the perfect project to do with your child on a day you’re stuck indoors.
 All that’s needed is duct tape, stencils and an inexpensive carpet runner.
 Here are the complete instructions.

-Gardening can be both rewarding and educational for children.
-One simple and inexpensive way to teach them about gardening is to start seeds.
+Gardening can be rewarding and educational for children.
+One simple and inexpensive way to introduce them to gardening is starting seeds.
 You can have kids read the planting instructions, plant and then tend to the seeds and seedlings as they grow.
 You can start seeds even sooner than spring with these indoors seed-starting tips.

 Change a Bike Tire

 Bikes are an integral part of childhood.
-Proper bike care is also important for kids to learn.
-Teach them how to change a bike tire in case they ever have a flat.
+Proper bike care is also important for kids to learn, so teach them how to change a bike tire in case they ever have a flat.